oracle/db-sharding/docker-based-sharding-deployment/README.md

 ##### Shard1 Container

-Before performing shard1 container, review the following notes carefully:
+Before creating shard1 container, review the following notes carefully:

 **Notes**
  * Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
  * Change /oradata/dbfiles/ORCL1CDB based on your enviornment.
+ * By default, sharding setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID enviornment variable.
- * if you are planing to perform seed cloning to expedite the shard setup using existing cold DB backup, you need to pass setup command and replace following `--name catalog oracle/database:19.3.0-ee to --name catalog oracle/database:19.3.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
+ * If you are planing to perform seed cloning to expedite the sharding setup using existing cold DB backup, you need to replace following `--name shard1 oracle/database:19.3.0-ee` to `--name shard1 oracle/database:19.3.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
-   * In this case, /oradata/dbfiles/ORCL1CDB must contain the DB backup and it must not be zipped.
-E.g. /oradata/dbfiles/ORCL1CDB/SEEDCDB where SEEDCDB is the cold backup and contains datafiles and PDB.
+   * In this case, `/oradata/dbfiles/ORCL1CDB` must contain the DB backup and it must not be zipped.
+E.g. `/oradata/dbfiles/ORCL1CDB/SEEDCDB` where `SEEDCDB` is the cold backup and contains datafiles and PDB.

 ```
 docker run -d --hostname oshard1-0 \